dcatlin7921/iletsb-records-retention-system/README.md

 Following the successful proof-of-concept, the project was migrated to the Windsurf development environment for more advanced coding and refinement.
 The application has since been co-developed using a combination of AI coding assistants, including models from OpenAI (GPT series), Google (Gemini series), and Anthropic (Claude series), as well as specialized software engineering models.

-The project is under active development, with the data schema and application features continuously evolving to meet the specific needs of ILETSB.
+The project is under active development, with the data schema and application features continuously evolving to meet organizational needs.

 ## Browser Support